psmty/sgt5-install/README.md

 - Automatically download and prepare the system
 - Start an easy-to-follow setup wizard

+> **Important:** The script might require a restart after the first run.
+After rebooting, simply run the script again to complete the setup.

 ---

 ## 🛠️ What You Need

 - A GitHub account with access to the private SGT5 repository
 - A valid **GitHub Personal Access Token (PAT)**
-- A Linux environment (Ubuntu recommended)
+- A **Linux environment** (Ubuntu recommended)
 - An **empty folder** to begin installation

 ---